Sebastien-Le/SensoryDataScience/chapters/chapter4.md

 <center><img src="https://latex.codecogs.com/svg.image?\noindent\makebox[\linewidth]{\rule{\textwidth}{0.4pt}}"/></center>
 <br>

 Why is this case study different from the previous one?
 First, the context is different, we are dealing with formulated products according to some experimental design.
 Then, consumers have evaluated the products twice (which is really rare, but can happen).
+Finally, consumers have evaluated the products through liking and typicity, in other words, through two quantitative variables.
+They represent two different dimensions of perception that might be linked.

-Basically, we are going to use the same strategy as for the orange data, but with a particular focus on the experimental factors, and on the comparison between the two sessions.
+Basically, we are going to use the same strategy as for the orange data, but in order to compare the impact of defects on liking on the one hand, on typicity on the other hand.
+It might be interesting to see whether some defects have more impact on liking than on typicity.
+Finally, we will focus on the experimental factors, and on the comparison between the two sessions.

 Let's first import the data, and make sure that what should be categorical is categorical.